LooseMarek/ViewFactory/README.md

 Use for styling tab bar.

-By default it's set to have background.
+By default, it's set to have a background.

 **Important: `UIViewController` must be presented with `UITabBarController` in order to see `UINavigationBar`.**